knowm/AHaH/README.md

 ## AHaH!

 A machine learning framework based on Anti-Hebbian and Hebbian (AHaH) neural plasticity.
+This project is an archive of code referenced from our 2014 paper: [AHaH Computing–From Metastable Switches to Attractors to Machine Learning](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0085175).

 ## Description